Aayush-09-bit/ESMFold-Predictor/README.md

 MIT License

 ## About ESMFold
-ESMFold is Meta AI's protein structure prediction model, providing fast and accurate predictions without requiring multiple sequence alignments.
+ESMFold is Meta AI's protein structure prediction model, providing fast and accurate predictions without the need for multiple sequence alignments.